BGR-EGHA/LSAT-Documentation/source/ANALYSIS/Analysis/WofE.rst

 The output raster dataset (.tif) contains the calculated Weights.

-Only discrete raster datasets are suitable to analyse with WofE.
-If you have a continous raster reclassify them first with the
+Only discrete raster datasets are suitable to analyze with WofE.
+If you have a continuous raster reclassify them first with the
 :doc:`Sensitivity Reclassification Widget</DATA/RasterTools/SensReclass>` or
 :doc:`Reclassify Widget</DATA/RasterTools/Reclassify>`.